The Most Amazing Place You Have Never Seen

 Great care was taken to preserve the natural environment including a completely natural view of Lee Lake, the meadow, the surrounding forest, Sundance Mountain and the Selkirk Mountain Range.
 The view toward Lee Lake, the meadow and the mountains is topographically unchanged since modern man has inhabited the area.

 The stillness of evenings relaxing on the deck gives rise to serenity while watching the rise of Saturn and the moon.

 As nighttime progresses, moonshine yields, offering dramatic views of the countless stars above Lee Lake and Sundance Mountain.

 Careful attention to preserving the area’s natural ecosystem in site preparation and residence construction seems to have worked.
 Offering a combination of solitude, safety, quiet, meadow, trees and water – Lee Lake is like a wildlife magnet.
 As a result, Lee Lake is a permanent home to frogs, turtles, Brown Trout and Brook Trout; various mammals, including elk, deer, moose, beaver, muskrats and more, as well as occasional otters also often visit the lake.

 A wide variety of feathered friends frequent Lee Lake: ducks, geese, raptors, wild turkeys, hummingbirds and more.
 American Bald Eagles have been seen each year during their spring mating season.
 Osprey and a variety of hawks visit the valley on a daily basis plus the less frequent visits by Golden Eagles, Snowy Owls and Great Horned Owls.
 Numerous birds are resident in the area while a significant number of other birds find the property an attractive stopover on their seasonal migrations.

-Wild turkeys are frequent visitors to the residence
+Wild turkeys are regular visitors to the residence.

 Nature is an integral part of this setting, much as it was before the residence was built.
 Intentional and conscientious attention was paid to preserving the natural environment and ecosystem.